Will I Need a Future Breast Augmentation After Having One?

 Breast Implants And Aging

 Breast implants may last your entire life.
-However, some women opt to replace them eventually because of aging’s effects.
+However, some women need to replace them eventually because of aging’s effects.
 All breasts sag to some degree as women age.
 There also are problems with sun damage, tissue loss, and the effects of motherhood.

 Also, some patients return to their surgeon after having children because they want to restore their breasts to how they looked when they had their original implants.